The Most Secure Raised Toilet Seat ? How To Make The Right Choice ? 50 + Examples

 The seats replace your existing toilet seat and bolt to the toilet using the same bolt holes.

-Th seats come in 2 inch, or 3 inch high models, so although not very much of a lift they are very secure, and won’t wobble around or come off the toilet.
+There are 2 inch, or 3 inch high models, so although it isn’t a huge lift, they are very secure, and won’t wobble around or come off the toilet.

 To install –